 Six predictions of Edinburgh’s future green spaces

-The online art exhibition showcases how problems like carbon emissions, drought, heatwaves and even social justice can be tackled with nature-based solutions.
-The artworks are co-created by young and local artists and urban ecologists and show how nature can be used to benefit both the environment and people.
+Tackling problems like carbon emissions, drought, heatwaves and even social justice, the online art exhibition, co-created by young and local artists and urban ecologists showcases ground-breaking nature based solutions, where nature is used to benefit both the environment and people.

 Dive into the visions and science to explore how you can take action in future to help combat climate change and help us ensure that everyone has a voice in our futures by contributing your own ideas for future green spaces in Edinburgh.

 All visions will directly contribute to work by the City of Edinburgh Council and the Scottish Wildlife Trust in envisioning the future of the city’s green spaces.

 The Artworks - click to explore and learn more

 Welcome to Leith-on-Sea

 This fantastical vision explores how a community can live with and be protected against floods and rising sea levels by embracing nature.